MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/templates.md

 To choose the applications you want to open for every session, according to your organization requirements, session templates are introduced.

-**Warning:**
+> [!WARNING]

-It is recommended that you don’t edit the out-of-the-box-sample templates present in the package as it affects the functionality.
+> It is recommended that you don’t edit the out-of-the-box-sample templates present in the package as it affects the functionality.

-# Session templates
+## Session templates

 Session template in Channel Integration Framework app is a combination of attributes and application tab information that are reusable.